 Runners must be over the age of 15 on the day of a race to compete.
 For the purposes of age categories, age shall be determined as of the day of the first race, namely 2 May.
 Every runner under the age of 18 must have their entry form signed by a parent or guardian, and must be accompanied to and from the race by a responsible adult.

 All runners who are not registered with England Athletics shall be liable to the “full” (higher) entry fee.
 Any runner who claims registration by membership of a club when not such a member shall be disqualified for the entire series and will not have any entry fees refunded.

-4. i.
 Runners may compete for only one club during the series.
-The UK Athletics rule, that a runner shall run only for his or her first claim club unless a member of a school or university club, will apply.
+The UK Athletics rule, that a runner shall run only for his or her first claim club unless a member of a school or university club and run for that, will apply.

-5. There will be separate team competitions for men and for ladies.
-Men’s (resp. ladies’) teams shall consist of six (resp. three) runners.
-The first six (resp. three) for each club will count as the “A” team, the next as the “B” team, etc. Teams do not need to consist of the same runners in different races.
+There will be separate team competitions for men and for ladies.
+All teams shall consist of six runners of the same gender.
+The first six for each club will count as the “A” team, the next as the “B” team, etc. Teams do not need to consist of the same runners in different races.

-7. Any runner causing a traffic or other hazard, whether whilst running or when driving away before other runners have completed the race, may be disciplined by the referee and may be disqualified.
+Any runner causing a traffic or other hazard, whether whilst running, parking, or when driving away before other runners have completed the race, may be disciplined by the referee and may be disqualified.